 The IITB-Monash Research Academy, based in Mumbai, India is an exciting partnership between the Indian Institute of Technology Bombay (IITB) and Monash University - two of the world's leading educational and research institutions.

 Together IITB and Monash are taking a collaborative approach to multidisciplinary research that can effectively deliver high impact, integrated solutions to complex research problems for industry, government and the broader research community.

-Monash College and the Faculty of Engineering provide a customized program for engineering students from Osaka University on general English and English for engineering and science.
+Monash College and the Faculty of Engineering provide a customised program for engineering students from Osaka University on general English and English language for engineering and science.
 Participating students are offered a full day of engineering activities that aim to provide an engaging engineering environment for the students to practice their English language skills to grasp and communicate technical information.

 Strong ongoing collaboration in research in all departments of Engineering, supported by local and Swedish STINT (Swedish Institute for International Cooperation in Research and Teaching) grants.
-Monash researchers can also join Lulea collaborators as partners in EU research programs.
+Monash researchers can also join Luleå collaborators as partners in EU research programs.
 Over 80 journal and conference papers have resulted from the collaborative research so far.

 A core priority of the alliance is to deliver a seamless international experience for students and prepare them for life in a globally integrated labour market.
-The Warwick Monash partnership will develop a range of jointly delivered degrees with students undertaking study at both universities.
+The Warwick Monash partnership develops a range of jointly delivered degrees with students undertaking study at both universities.